cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/manage-gdpr-data-subject-requests-with-the-dsr-case-tool.md

 - **Compliance tag (compliancetag)** - Specifies a label assigned to an email message or a document.
 This condition will return items that are classified with a specific label.
 Labels are used to classify email and documents for data governance and enforce retention rules based on the classification defined by the label.
 This is a useful condition for DSR investigations because your organization may be using labels to classify content related to data privacy or that contains personal data or sensitive information.
 For the value of this condition, use the complete label name or the first part of the label name with a wildcard.
 For more information, see [Overview of labels in Office 365](labels.md).

-For a list and description of all the conditions available in the DSR case tool, See [Search conditions](keyword-queries-and-search-conditions.md#conditions) in the "Keyword queries and search conditions for Content Search" article.
+For a list and description of all the conditions available in the DSR case tool, See the "Search conditions" section in [Keyword queries and search conditions for Content Search](keyword-queries-and-search-conditions.md).

 ### Changing the content locations that are searched
-<a name="changecontentlocations"> </a>

 In addition to revising the built-in search for a DSR case, you can also change the content locations that are searched.
 As previously explained, the built-in search searches every mailbox and site in the organization, and any Exchange Online public folders.
 For example, you could narrow the search to only search the data subject's mailbox and OneDrive account and selected SharePoint sites.
 If you choose to search specific sites, you'll have to add each site that you want to search.